labYangNJU/CellExpanda/README.md

 The reconstructed data would be generated in the directory CellExpanda/result/sampleName and can be extracted as:

       python3 main.py --dataset=sampleName --mode=reconstruct

+# Example
+The example we shown here is a dataset joint profiling scChIP of three distinct histone modifications (MulTI-Tag) that used in our paper.

+The dataset can be downloaded from the Zenodo repository: https://doi.org/10.5281/ zenodo.6636675.

+Step 1.
+Prepare the input dataset.

+The input dataset can be prepared using the "" script under the directory scripts/.

+Step 2.

 # Dependencies